-Liquidity risk is managed using a forecasted cashflow approach measured over 30 day, 90 day and one year liquidity periods.
-LGFA is required to maintain sufficent liquidity (comprising a government standby facility and holdings of cash and liquid investments) to support 12 months operating and funding commitments.
+Liquidity risk is managed using a forecasted cashflow approach measured over 30-day, 90-day and one-year periods.
+LGFA is required to maintain sufficient liquidity (comprising a government standby facility and holdings of cash and liquid investments) to support 12 months operating and funding commitments.

 Interest rate risk is the risk that financial assets may re-price/mature at a different time and/or by a different amount than financial liabilities.

-Market risk is managed through the use of Value at Risk (VaR) and Partial Differential Hedge (PDH) limits to mitigate the potential change in value of the balance sheet due to changes in interest rates.
+Market risk is managed using Value at Risk (VaR) and Partial Differential Hedge (PDH) limits to mitigate the potential change in value of the balance sheet due to changes in interest rates.

-- Value at Risk is used to measure market risk.
-The VaR model calculates the amount LGFA’s portfolio could be expected to lose 5% of time over a given time period.
+- Value at Risk calculates the potential amount LGFA’s portfolio could be expected to lose 5% of the time over a given time period.
 It is calculated using historical changes in underlying risk variables and applying those changes to the current portfolio.